grahamegee/dirsync/README.md

 ### Client

-Navigate to the directory that you want to keep up to date and start the server.
+Navigate to the directory that you want to keep up to date and start the client.
 ```bash
 cd <path to dir>
 python -m dirsync.client